KatlaTL/ContainerizationEksamen/README.md

     ```
     The commands are almost identical with the previous image <br />
     The difference being that we are not exposing any ports as we do not need to access the container and we run a `npm run db:reset` when we run the image
-10. Build the Docker image with db-reset
+10. Build the Docker image with the name db-reset
     ```sh
     docker build -t db-reset -f Dockerfile.db-reset .
     ```